-The GLC hybrid is available in petrol or diesel form; both promise around 30 miles of electric range
+The GLC hybrid is available in petrol or diesel form; both promise approaching 30 miles of electric range

 Mercedes GLC hybrid SUV range, MPG & CO2 emissions

-Mercedes says the GLC 300 hybrid's on-board charger allows for a top-up from a standard home wallbox in 90 minutes for both models.
+Mercedes says the GLC 300 hybrid's on-board charger allows for a top-up from a standard home wallbox in 90 minutes for both the petrol and diesel models.
 Charging from a domestic socket using a three-pin plug will be much slower – about five hours.
-That’s still easy for overnight charging, though.
+That’s still more than quick enough for overnight charging, though.

 In This Review

-- 2Range, MPG, CO2 & charging - currently readingThe GLC hybrid is available in petrol or diesel form; both promise around 30 miles of electric range
+- 2Range, MPG, CO2 & charging - currently readingThe GLC hybrid is available in petrol or diesel form; both promise approaching 30 miles of electric range

 - 3Running costs & insuranceCompany-car tax rules mean the GLC plug-in is an attractive choice in petrol or diesel form, but private buyers can save, too